Chug - Dog Breed Info, Temperament & Facts

 Chugs, which are a mix of Chihuahua and Pug breeds, are friendly, loving, and full of energy.
 These dogs can weigh up to 20 pounds and stand between 6 and 12 inches tall.
 They do shed quite a bit, so regular brushing is important to keep their coat in good condition and remove loose hair.
 Because of their independent and sometimes stubborn nature, it is important for Chugs to have an experienced dog owner who can discipline them firmly but gently.
 With proper socialization and training, Chugs can make wonderful companions for families with children and other pets.

-Below, we look at Chug dog breed, its history, personality, pros and cons of owning an Chug, characteristics, and must-know facts.
-We will also examine how to care for this breed and much more.
+Ahead, we look at Chug dog breed, its history, personality, pros and cons of owning an Chug, characteristics, and must-see facts.
+We will also examine how to care for this breed and more.
 Prepare for a tail-wagging adventure into the world of Chugs!

 Dog Breed Chug